 Can a Maine 529 plan be used to pay off student loans, apprenticeships, and K-12 private schools?

-Maine 529 plans can be used to pay tuition at K-12 private schools and to pay student loans up to $10,000 annually.
-529 plans can also be used to pay for registered apprenticeship programs.
+Maine 529 plans can be used to pay tuition at K-12 private schools up to $10,000 annually.
+Funds can also be used to pay eligible student loans up to $10,000 per person for the Designated Beneficiary and each sibling.
+529 plans can also be used to pay qualified expenses associated with a registered apprenticeship programs, approved by the Secretary of Labor.

 How do financial aid and scholarships affect a Maine 529 plan?